koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 Microsoft IIS 🤦 and uses CDN service to help with response time.

-The CSS and JS files are now bundled and minimized by Hugo... but the gain comes when considering Images are also manipulated, resized, and converted by Hugo!
+The CSS and JS files are now bundled and minimized by Hugo... but the gain comes when considering Images are also manipulated, resized, and converted by the engine!
 In other words: it is way easy to add more content without having to overthink about the load speed, image size, and formats if Hugo does it.

 Using the right technologies and techniques may help FlyTAP provide a better user experience...
 Sadly that will not do anything about my delayed luggage,
 [1h phone calls](https://twitter.com/konikun/status/1474110357283164174?s=20&t=M0O7Pk4GwFnouuu9Y3Xjlw),
-and non-existing customer support. 😅 I may know very little about airplanes, but I know a little more about making Hugo websites faster now!
+and non-existing customer support. 😅 I may know very little about airplanes, but I know a little more about making Hugo websites faster now! 🚀